hermannhueck/learning-shapeless/README.md

 - Dave Gurnell's book: *The Type Astronaut's Guide to Shapeless*.
 - The feature overview in the Shapeless Wiki
+- Code snippets from some of Miles Sabin's blog posts
+- A copy of the shapeless examples from github (see link below)

 ## Resources